-7. In addition to any terms defined elsewhere herein, the capitalized terms in this statement of claim have the following meanings:

-- (a) "Class" and "Class Members" means the plaintiffs and every other First Nation that is later added as a plaintiff, or opts into this proceeding in the manner and within the time period approved by the Court, collectively. - (b) "Class Period" means the period of time beginning on April 1, 1991 and ending on the date this action is certified or such other date as the Court determines appropriate. - (c) "Canada" means His Majesty in right of Canada as defined under the Crown Liability and Proceedings Act, R.S.C., 1985, c.
-C-50 and the agents of His Majesty in right of Canada, including the following federal departments responsible for the funding formulas, policies, and practices at issue in this action relating to First Nations children in Canada during the Class Period: the Department of Indian Affairs and Northern Development using the title Indian and Northern Affairs Canada ("INAC") until 2011; Aboriginal Affairs and Northern Development Canada ("INAC") from 2011 to 2015; Indigenous and Northern Affairs Canada ("INAC") from 2015 to 2017; Indigenous Services Canada and Crown-Indigenous Relations and Northern Affairs Canada, In this claim, INAC and its predecessors or successors, are referred to interchangeably as Canada, unless specifically identified. - (d) "Directive 20-1" means INAC's national policy statement on the FNCFS Program, establishing FNCFS Agencies under the provincial or territorial child welfare legislation and requiring that FNCFS Agencies comply with provincial or territorial legislation and standards.
+- 7. In addition to any terms defined elsewhere herein, the capitalized terms in this statement of claim have the following meanings: - (a) "Class" and "Class Members" means the plaintiffs and every other First Nation (excluding individuals) that is later added as a plaintiff, or opts into this proceeding in the manner and within the time period approved by the Court, collectively. - (b) "Class Period" means the period of time beginning on April 1, 1991 and ending on the date this action is certified or such other date as the Court determines appropriate. - (c) "Canada" means His Majesty in right of Canada as defined under the Crown Liability and Proceedings Act, R.S.C., 1985, c.
+C-50 and the agents of His Majesty in right of Canada, including the following federal departments responsible for the funding formulas, policies, and practices at issue in this action relating to First Nations children in Canada during the Class Period: the Department of Indian Affairs and Northern Development using the title Indian and Northern Affairs Canada ("INAC") until 2011; Aboriginal Affairs and Northern Development Canada ("AANDC") from 2011 to 2015;Indigenous and Northern Affairs Canada ("INAC") from 2015 to 2017;Indigenous Services Canada and Crown-Indigenous Relations and Northern Affairs Canada, following the 2017 dissolution of INAC; and Health Canada.In this claim, INAC and its predecessors or successors, are referred to interchangeably as Canada, unless specifically identified.